LogtalkDotOrg/logtalk.org/_pages/support.md

 You may subscribe the Logtalk News (announcements-only) mailing list using this [form](mlform.html).
-This is a low volume mailing list, used for Logtalk announcements such as new releases, bug fixes, and Logtalk-related events.
+This is a low volume mailing list, used for Logtalk announcements such as new releases, important bug fixes, and other Logtalk-related events.

 ## Bug reports